owenjm/damidseq_pipeline/README.md

 (To clear all user-saved values, run the script with the --reset_defaults option.)

-###Running the script
+### Running the script

 Run the script in a directory with sequencing files in FASTQ or BAM format.
 The default behaviour is to process all files in FASTQ format, and if none are found, all files in BAM format.
 Alternatively, individual files may be specified on the command line if the user does not wish to process all available files present in the directory (for example, if the sequencing lane contained multiple replicates).

 The script will by default determine sample names from the file names, and expects a single filename to start with "Dam" in order to automatically assign the Dam-only control.

+To see all available options, run the script with --help command-line option:

+    damidseq_pipeline.pl --help

-Running the script with --help will give you a list of adjustable parameters and their default settings.
+This will give you a list of adjustable parameters and their default and current values if applicable.
 We recommend keeping these at the default value in most cases; however, these can be modified on the command-line with --option=value (no spaces).

-To save modified values for all future runs, run the script with the parameter you wish to change together with the --save_defaults command-line option.
+To save modified values for all future runs, run the script with the parameter you wish to change together with the --save_defaults command-line option:

+    damidseq_pipeline.pl --save_defaults

 If bowtie2 and samtools are not in your path, you can specify these on the command-line also.

+### Output

+The final output will be two ratio files: Sample-vs-DAM.gff and Sample-vs-DAM.gatc.gff.
+The .gatc.gff file represents the GATC fragments (based on the reference genome) and should be used for all subsequent analysis.
+The other ratio file contains the coverageBed bins (i.e. 75nt bins by default) and may be useful for data representation.

+The GFF format is used by default.
+The pipeline script can output the final ratio files in BEDGRAPH format instead if the --bedgraph command-line switch is used.

+Either file can be converted to .tdf format for viewing in [IGV](http://www.broadinstitute.org/software/igv/) either using IGVtools directly, or via the provided [gff2tdf.pl](http://github.com/owenjm/damid_pipeline/blob/master/gff2tdf.pl?raw=true) script.

-#### Working with multiple genomes
+### Working with multiple genomes

 If the user expects to process data from multiple genomes, separate genome specifications can be saved by using the --save_defaults=[name] along with the --bowtie2_genome_dir and --gatc_frag_file options (and any other custom options that the user wishes to set as default for this genome, e.g. the bin width).
 For e.g.:

     damidseq_pipeline.pl --save_defaults=fly --gatc_frag_file=path/to/Dmel_r5.57.GATC.gff.gz --bowtie2_genome_dir=path/to/dmel_r5.57/dmel_r.5.57

-    damidseq_pipeline.pl --save_defaults=mouse --gatc_frag_file=path/to/MmGRCm38.GATC.gff.gz --bowtie2_genome_dir=path/to/Mm_GRCm38/GRCm38
+    damidseq_pipeline.pl --save_defaults=mouse --bins=500 --gatc_frag_file=path/to/MmGRCm38.GATC.gff.gz --bowtie2_genome_dir=path/to/Mm_GRCm38/GRCm38

 Once set up, different genome definitions can be quickly loaded using the --load_defaults=[name] option, e.g.: